 Learn more about eloping at Priest Lake!

-Best Time of Year to Get Married Here: June through September for warm weather or January and February for snow.
+Best Time of Year to Get Married Here: May through October for warm weather or January and February for snow.

 Craters of the Moon National Monument